 5-HTP is a precursor to serotonin that is often useful for sleep support when taken 30-60 minutes before bedtime at a dose of 50-200 mg.

 Melatonin is a hormone produced by the pineal gland, part of the body’s built-in clock known as the circadian system.
 Studies demonstrate enhanced sleep onset and sleep quality.
 1-3 mg is usually ideal, but more is not always better.
 Just 0.5 mg can promote sleep onset within 30 minutes.

 GABA is another calming neurotransmitter that helps brain cells “calm down” as a prelude to a normal sleep cycle.
 During the day, it can help with stress management and mood without causing drowsiness.
 For sleep support, mix 500-750 mg with one cup of water.
 Drink half 30 minutes prior to bed, and if you awake in the night, drink the remaining half.

 L-theanine is a unique amino acid that promotes mental and physical relaxation within about 30-40 minutes after consumption.
 It does not cause drowsiness, but like GABA, it can create a calm mental state conducive to sleep onset.

 Studies show that sufficient sleep duration is essential to keeping a positive outlook on life, maintaining focus and mental acuity, and even keeping your appetite in check.
 More importantly, studies show that proper sleep protects the heart, blood vessels and keeps your metabolic health in check.
-With this holistic diet and lifestyle approach, you support both mind and body and help you stay on the path to total wellness.
+If you have a child who is also struggling with sleep, it may be smart to begin sleep training with them to try and crack the bad habit before it compounds.
+For yourself, however, with this holistic diet and lifestyle approach, you support both mind and body and help you stay on the path to total wellness.